chrisgurney/chrisgurney.ca/src/md/work-design.md

 > - Employer: Neighbor Billing
 > - My Role: Designer.
 Did all the things.

-Once the first release of our Neighbor Billing platform was out the door, we then re-launched our website to sell what we had built, and to attract employees to the company.
+Once the first release of our Neighbor Billing platform had shipped, we then re-launched our website to sell what we had built, and to attract employees to the company.

 In so doing, I identified the need to refresh the brand, but gave ourselves a short timeframe to develop our new look.